 Randy Vanderhoof is the Executive Director of the Secure Technology Alliance.
 The Secure Technology Alliance is a not-for-profit, multi-industry association working to stimulate the understanding, adoption and widespread application of secure solutions, including smart cards, embedded chip technology, and related hardware and software across a variety of markets including authentication, commerce and Internet of Things (IoT).
 The Secure Technology Alliance, formerly known as the Smart Card Alliance, invests heavily in education on the appropriate uses of secure technologies to enable privacy and data protection and open forums for end users and industry stakeholders in payments, mobile, healthcare, identity and access, transportation, and the IoT in the U.S. and Latin America.

 William (Bill) Windsor serves as a Deputy Director of the Enterprise Security Services Division (ESSD), Security Compliance and Integration Office (EICO).
 As the Deputy Director, assists the Office of Chief Security Officer in the planning, implementation, and leadership of the identity authentication and access management for physical access control.
 Bill’s primary role is the leading DHS PACS Modernization for the Department, this includes the refinement of the DHS Physical Access Control System (PACS) Modernization Strategy with the goal of presenting it to the DHS Joint Requirements Council (JRC) for prioritization.

 You will get the most up-date-information on all of the biggest topics impacting federal identity today.
 Keynotes, roundtables and panels will cover:

 - Mobile and cloud identity programs

-- Evolving NIST standards for cybersecurity frameworks and mobile services
+- Evolving NIST standards

 - Cyber threats and mitigation programs